FACT SHEET - Six months of ‘ceasefire’ in Gaza - A ceasefire in name only

 - Since October 2023 more than 1,400 patients have died due to lack of medical access to evacuations (MoH)

-- Only 417 patients were evacuated in February and 69 in March (Health Cluster dashboard)
+- Only 417 patients were evacuated in February and 82 in March (UNOCHA/Health Cluster)

 MAP’s response: